 Pragmatic Programmers asked me to write a series of articles celebrating the two-year anniversary of our book, From Chaos to Successful Distributed Agile Teams.
 This series on Medium covers similar information as my Agile2021 talk of the same name.

-- What You Missed About Remote Work in 2020: Choices, Autonomy and Remote Amplification
+- Part I – What You Missed About Remote Work in 2020: Choices, Autonomy and Remote Amplification

 - With a brief overview of Virtual Distance concepts and implications

-- What You Missed About Remote Work in 2020: The Remote Agile Framework
+- Part II – What You Missed About Remote Work in 2020: The Remote Agile Framework

 Key Conferences and Events

-There are a number of sessions at this conference on July 19-22, 2021 that will help you better understand how you can support teams and organizations in remote and hybrid-remote work.
+There were a number of sessions at this conference on July 19-22, 2021 that will help you better understand how you can support teams and organizations in remote and hybrid-remote work.
 See the sessions here.

 - Links to my slides can be found on Speakerdeck and on the Agile2021 website.